Knowledge and Freedom: Evidence on the Relationship Between Information and Paternalism: Conclusion

 \section{Conclusion}

 This work explored the role of knowledge in paternalism.
 We found across two experiments that more knowledge on the side of Choosers causes a vast increase in the autonomy they are granted by impartial Choice Architects (CAs).
 Information helps Choosers make the right decision and CAs overwhelmingly respect that.
 On the other hand, a \emph{lack} of knowledge is taken by CAs as a right to intervene and prevent incorrect inference.
 Most CAs do not wish to override the Chooser's choice.
 They prefer to provide information, even when they would be able to obscure their intervention through the non-provision of knowledge.
-However, there is a small minority of CAs that strategically abstains from providing information.
+However, there is a minority of CAs that strategically abstains from providing information.

 Paternalistic action is highly nuanced and context-dependent.
 If CAs do not know the Chooser's type, they rely on a proxy---their own preference---to select the intensive margin.
 If provided with the type, they use this information in conjunction with their own preference to arrive at the intensive margin.
 In both of these cases, a riskless Option was much more likely to be implemented.
 This hints at the existence of ideals for intervention that may be correlated with, but conceptually distinct from, CAs' own preferences.
 This is a qualification to our model and recent findings on “projective paternalism” \citep{ambuehl2021motivates}.
-Moreover, our highly powered experiment reveals that beliefs about behavior are significantly and separately related to the intensive margin, albeit only to a comparably small degree.
-Many of these nuances can be derived from our simple, formal model of paternalism.
-Our model could, with adjustment, be used to study other phenomena in which policymakers face a trade-off between their own preferences and those of decision-makers.

 Policymakers' and decision-makers' beliefs, knowledge and preferences matter profoundly for regulation.
 Mill's arguments have stood the test of time.
 The idea that an intervention's intensive margin must reflect a full-information counterfactual underscores a central tenet of many classically liberal views of governance: interventions can be justified based on a lack of knowledge on the extensive margin, but their precise embodiment on the intensive margin ought to be value-free.
 Mill's exposition does not leave much room for taste-based intervention.
 Yet, as we demonstrate experimentally, policymakers distinctly mix in their personal vision of what's right even when informed about what the Chooser would have done if he had full information.
 As polities consider the implementation of new paternalistic policies, understanding the subjective nature of regulation is an essential condition for creating legitimate institutions and laws.